arxene/derbyorpregnant/README.md

 ## Synopsis

-Simple quiz game testing whether players can tell the difference between athletes' and pregnant people's food cravings.
+Quiz game testing whether players can tell the difference between athletes' and pregnant people's food cravings.

-Written poorly in AngularJS.
+## Technical Specs

+Front end for the quiz uses AngularJS.
+Back end for submitting a new quiz question uses PHP.

+Written by Ray McMahan as a side project.
+Quiz questions submitted by members of the Mad Wreckin' Dolls and the Mad Rollin' Dolls.